When making wine you are required to complete product declarations to maintain a record of annual production.

 You also need to be aware of enrichment levels, sulphur dioxide limits and sweetening wine.

-The Department for Environment, Food and Rural Affairs (Defra) has launched a digital guide covering the key actions food and drink businesses may need to take after the end of the transition period.
+The Department for Environment, Food and Rural Affairs (Defra) has launched a digital guide - Food and drink businesses: working with the EU.
+It covers the key actions food and drink businesses may need to take after the end of the transition period.

 The guide will host the most up to date guidance for wine producers and traders, with changes and additions made as further information is confirmed.